How a Glass Terrarium Changed the World

 Adaptation of the Wardian case was not entirely smooth.
 Popularity in the domestic sphere revealed tension between amateur gardeners and professional horticulturalists.
 The director of Kew Gardens, Joseph Hooker, criticized the case’s failures, which occurred when packed incorrectly.
 “I now call Ward’s cases ‘Ward’s coffins!’”
 Hooker lamented.
 Despite those reservations, Kew Gardens deployed Wardian cases up until 1962, when shorter shipping routes and the widespread use of plastic became the primary means of plant transport.

 Today, the Wardian case is most commonly seen in its decorative successor, the modern terrarium.
 That simple ornament betrays the massive impact of Ward’s invention.
-Queen Elizabeth might only eat seasonable produce, but most contemporary diets can trace their roots back to the Wardian case.
+Queen Elizabeth might only eat seasonal produce, but most contemporary diets can trace their roots back to the Wardian case.
 The case helped make tea affordable, created rubber plantations that would support Henry Ford’s Model T, and globalized botany.
 Remember that next time you kill an orchid.